Education Research Current About VU Amsterdam NL

 The cases are adapted to the level of complexity that the students can handle.
 The cases are made by the teachers and prepare the students for future work practice.
 The information in a case study can be complex (including graphs, and relevant historical background material) or simple - a human story illustrating a difficult situation in which a decision has to be made.

-In addition, there are forms of CBL in which real external stakeholders are involved in the case study.
+In addition, there are forms of Case Based learning in which real external stakeholders are involved in the case study.
 For example, the external client is available for questions to clarify the problem or to be present at the final presentation.
-Examples of this are the application of Community Service Learning at VU and the approach of, for example, the Master's programme in Marketing at the VU.
-In the latter course, students work on problems posed by Microsoft and FrieslandCampina, for example.
+Examples of this at VU Amsterdam are the application of Community Service Learning and the approach of the Master's programme Marketing.
+In the latter, students work on problems posed by Microsoft and FrieslandCampina, for example.

-A related educational form of Case-based learning is Problem-based learning (PBL).
-In PBL, students are often given more and smaller problems to deal with, the groups are larger and the manner of analysing and solving is much more structured than in CBL.
+A related educational form of Case Based learning is Problem Based learning.
+In Problem Based learning, students are often given more and smaller problems to deal with, the groups are larger and the manner of analyzing and solving is much more structured than in Case Based learning.

 Want to read more?